Good Old Good Habits

 The same thing every year, ending up convinced I’m a big fat failure of this superhuman I signed myself up to be…

 So THEN, once I feel like a failure… of course I just let ALL of my good habits slip.
 Instead of making sure I ate my veggies at dinner before that slice of yule log, I just turn into some fussy rebel child – refusing to eat any form of nutrition or join in on anything slightly healthy or active because WHAT’S THE POINT NOW?!
-Might as well run with it!
+Might as well run with it! (or not in this case)

 Yes we need a break from routine sometimes and on the days that it’s done right, it’s awesome…but when I start kidding myself (when I know I’m just procrastinating), all I’m really doing is cheating myself out of those feelings of accomplishment- achieved by those usual little wins and start to feel pretty sh*tty, pretty fast!